Ant McPartlin To Return to Rehab, After Car Crash Arrest Linked to Alcohol

 Stress is proven to be a major trigger for relapse; we teach coping strategies on how to deal with stress and encourage our clients to put their recovery first at all times.
 Treating Ant as a celebrity in rehab would not help him to get well.
 It’s his addictions that need to be addressed through a full medical alcohol and drug detox and bespoke intensive rehabilitation programme.
 Treating the underlying causes is imperative to the healing process.

-PCP would encourage Ant to stay within the safety of our rehab environment for as long as it takes for him to understand that he needs to apply what he learns from our treatment programme to his daily life.
+Rehab Today by PCP would encourage Ant to stay within the safety of our alcohol rehab environment for as long as it takes for him to understand that he needs to apply what he learns from our treatment programme to his daily life.